CycloneDX/sbom-utility/docs/custom-examples.md

 }
 ```

-When applied to the test CycloneDX BOM file: `test/custom/cdx-1-6-test-bom-properties.json`:
+and applying it to the test CycloneDX BOM file: `test/custom/cdx-1-6-test-bom-properties.json`:

 ```json
 {